‘Playboy’ Vixen Rachel Cook Flaunts Insane Body In Green Bikini On Instagram

 “Headed somewhere warm.
 Can’t believe vegas has snow in the forecast,” she captioned the post.

-Cook also has a popular YouTube channel with more than 78,000 subscribers, on which she shares details about her personal life, diet and other topics.
-According to the website Healthyceleb.com, Cook previously said in a YouTube video that she tries to work out every day, adding that her routine routine includes weight training, pilates, yoga, and a lot of cardio.
+Cook also has a popular YouTube channel with more than 78,000 subscribers, on which she shares details about her personal life, diet, and other topics.
+According to the website Healthy Celeb, Cook previously said in a YouTube video that she tries to work out every day, adding that her routine includes weight training, pilates, yoga, and a lot of cardio.
 She also shared that she believes stretching and muscle workouts are crucial.